faciledictu/frontend-dev-memo/docs/common/testing.md

 These scenarios are typically written in a **Given-When-Then** format:

-1. Given: the initial context or state of the system.
+1. *Given:* the initial context or state of the system.

-2. When: the action or event that triggers the behavior.
+2. *When:* the action or event that triggers the behavior.

-3. Then: the expected outcome or result.
+3. *Then:* the expected outcome or result.

-#### Write Scenarios in Gherkin Syntax
+#### Example: Writing Scenarios in Gherkin Syntax

 Write your test scenarios in Gherkin syntax (or recieve them).
 These scenarios describe the desired behavior of your application in a human-readable format.

 ```gherkin
 Feature: User Login